 This pre-Thanksgiving week stuffs the turkey, not with giblets and savory fillings, but with Big Developments on the Big Stories of the past few weeks.

 CVS feeds the crocodile, gives Glenview Capital four new seats on the board.
 CVS’ startling move with the hedge fund Glenview Capital Management that adds Leslie Norwalk, Glenview CEO Larry Robbins, Guy Sansone, and Doug Shulman, expands their board of directors to an unwieldy 16.
 According to the CVS release, Norwalk, from Epstein Becker Green, will join the Health Services Committee.
 Sansone, CEO of H2 Health, will join the Audit Committee.
 Shulman, chairman/CEO of OneMain Holdings, will join the Management Planning and Development Committee.
-It’s unknown whether Robbins will need to join a committee given his position.
+It’s unknown whether Robbins will need to join a committee given his prime position.

 Despite CVS’ lack of confirmation after their reported breakup/spinoff discussions that kicked off October [TTA 1 Oct], it’s apparent to anyone with clean glasses that Glenview is driving multiple changes at the company including the ouster of CEO Karen Lynch even after she took direct control of Aetna.
 She was replaced by a CVS ‘lifer’, David Joyner, head of CVS Caremark.
 Glenview owns 1% of CVS stock as of last report in October, according to the Wall Street Journal, but that 1% accounts for over $700 million of its $2.5 billion war chest.
 That gives them cause for concern–and leverage.